ABOUT THE COMPANY

 Natural preservatives in the meat industry – what preservatives are used in meat and what

-options are there to replace them with natural alternatives?
+options are there to replace them with natural alternatives? - Introduction

 Lipid oxidation can degrade the quality of meat due to exposure to atmospheric oxygen, UV radiation,